arey1124/CSCI-5308---Test-Driven-Development/README.md

 **Checklist**

 - [x] **800+ lines** of code (Excluding test cases) :tada:
-- [x] Test coverage with **1:1 mapping** of functions (**44 test cases** in total)
+- [x] Test coverage with **1:1 mapping** of functions (**44 test cases** in total) :100:
-- [x] Follow Test-Driven Development
+- [x] Follow Test-Driven Development :100:
-- [x] Command line program with user interaction
+- [x] Command line program with user interaction :tada:
-- [x] Should compile in local system
+- [x] Should compile in local system :100:
-- [x] Must include DB interaction for mocking database
+- [x] Must include DB interaction for mocking database :tada:
-- [x] Include a readme file with clear instructions
+- [x] Include a readme file with clear instructions :100:

 **Instructions**

 When you first compile and run the program, you will see a menu that displays as below -

 ![Cocktail DB - Menu](./assets/menu.png)

 If you want to fetch a random cocktail you can select the **1** option to proceed, and the output is something like below -

 ![Random cocktail details](./assets/randomCocktail.png)